MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-sign-in/troubleshoot-sign-in-issues-for-users.md

 What type of devices are you using to sign in?

-- For Windows computer, laptop, or tablet, see [- If no, see [Delete Skype for Business sign-in information](#delete-skype-for-business-sign-in-information).
+- For Windows computer, laptop, or tablet, see [How to troubleshoot being unable to sign in to Skype for Business](../../SkypeServer/server-sign-in/unable-to-sign-in-to-sfb.md) or [Configure connection settings manually](#configure-skype-for-business-connection-settings-manually).
 - For Mac computer or laptop, see [Delete Skype for Business for Mac sign-in information](#delete-skype-for-business-for-mac-sign-in-information).
 - For Smartphone, see [Configure Skype for Business Online connection settings manually (Skype for Business for mobile devices)](#configure-skype-for-business-online-connection-settings-manually-skype-for-business-for-mobile-devices).
 - For iPad or Android tablet, see [Configure Skype for Business Online connection settings manually (Skype for Business for mobile devices)](#configure-skype-for-business-online-connection-settings-manually-skype-for-business-for-mobile-devices).